Spectral Measures for $G_2$ II: finite subgroups: Introduction

 The paper is organised as follows.
 In Section \ref{sect:preliminaries} we present some preliminary material, including a discussion on the relation between spectral measures over certain different domains in Section \ref{sect:measures-different_domains} and a summary of relevant results for $G_2$ and its nimreps from \cite{evans/pugh:2012i}.

 In Section \ref{sect:subgroupsG2} we discuss the finite subgroups of $G_2$, including their embeddings into the fundamental representations of $G_2$.
 We also give a general discussion of their spectral measures.
-In Sections \ref{sect:II1}-\ref{sect:IP5} we discuss each finite subgroup of $G_2$ individually, including determining all non-conjugate embeddings into the fundamental representations of $G_2$.
-For each such embedding we construct their McKay graphs, some of which have appeared before in \cite{he:2003}, and we determine their joint spectral measures.
+In Section \ref{sect:results} we discuss each finite subgroup of $G_2$ individually, including determining all non-conjugate embeddings into the fundamental representations of $G_2$.
+For each such embedding we construct their McKay graphs, some of which have appeared before in \cite{he:2003} whilst the rest are new, and we determine their joint spectral measures.

-Spectral measures associated to the compact Lie groups $A_1 = SU(2)$ and $A_2 = SU(3)$ and their maximal tori, nimrep graphs associated to the $SU(2)$ and $SU(3)$ modular invariants, and the McKay graphs for finite subgroups of $SU(2)$ and $SU(3)$ were studied in \cite{banica/bisch:2007, evans/pugh:2009v, evans/pugh:2010i}.
-Spectral measures associated to the compact Lie group $C_2$ are studied in \cite{evans/pugh:2012iii}, whilst spectral measures associated to other compact rank two Lie groups and their maximal tori are studied in \cite{evans/pugh:2012iv}.